 Presents with both storage symptoms (frequency, urgency, nocturia, and incontinence) and voiding symptoms (weak stream, dribbling, dysuria, straining).

-Physical examination may demonstrate prostate size/volume ≥30 grams, nodules or tenderness suspicious of prostate cancer or prostatitis.
+Physical examination may demonstrate prostate size/volume ≥30 g, nodules or tenderness suspicious of prostate cancer or prostatitis.

 Evaluation includes history and examination including an abdominal exam for a palpable bladder, a digital rectal exam, and a neurologic assessment.